Q&A: How to Deal with a Traffic Ticket

 Initial Contact

 Produce all documents requested.
 You would be surprised how many people can't handle this part.
 Listen carefully to what the officer has to say.
 Once you have listened, if you have a comment or a question ask politely.
-Even if you are unhappy with the state of affairs, being impolite or argumentative will prevent you from hearing all that is said, and it might be important to your defence.
+Even if you are unhappy with the state of affairs, being impolite or argumentative might prevent you from hearing all that is said, and it could be important to your defence.

 Traffic Ticket Service